syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 ![DaysCount in TimelineDay WPF Scheduler](Timeline_images/DaysCount.png)

 ## Blackout dates
 You can disable the interaction for certain dates in the scheduler `TimelineMonth` view by adding those specific dates to the `BlackoutDates` collection property of `SfScheduler`.
-Using this, you can allocate or restrict specific dates for predefined events.
-This property is won't be applicable for `TimelineDay`, `TimelineWeek` and `TimelineWorkWeek` views.
+Using this, you can allocate or restrict the specific dates for predefined events.
+This property is not applicable to the `TimelineDay,` `TimelineWeek,` and `TimelineWorkWeek` views.

 {% tabs %}
 {% highlight c#%}